 During his three years in that role, he took on more instructional training and mentoring responsibilities, ending his time there as Curriculum Resource Teacher, and a definite leader in the school for teacher support in all aspect.

-In addition, I am the host and creator of The Planning Period Podcast.
+In addition, he is the host and creator of The Planning Period Podcast.
 This podcast is all about educators having honest and loose conversations.
-It started from a series of conversations I had with a couple of different teachers about what is wrong with education and how we fix it.
-Teachers, I felt, were not comfortable having these kinds of conversations outside the break room, and so I set out to fix it.
+It started from a series of conversations he had with a couple of different teachers about what is wrong with education and how it can be fixed.
+Teachers, he felt, were not comfortable having these kinds of conversations outside the break room, and so he set out to fix it.
 You can find all the episodes on iTunes or on the Podcast Page.

 In 2018, a different middle school principal Andrew Jackson, and Assistant Principal Nicole Mutters asked him to come to their school as the Digital Instruction Coach to help launch their one-to-one program in their first year.

 Brad has dedicated himself to innovative instructional practices, supporting teachers in their practice, and reaching the needs of all students.